 The pallof press requires one resistance band tied to a stable surface at about hip height.
 Hold the band with both hands at your chest.
 Step out to the side so you feel tension on the band pulling you towards the anchor.
 Press the band straight out in front of you.

-Try for 15 reps then switch sides.
+Try for 10-20 repetitions then switch sides.
 Complete 3 sets as you’re able.
 This exercise helps to work your obliques or the muscles on the sides of your core which are very important but commonly not worked very often!

 If you need a resistance band like this one, here is my favorite set.